trylogout/P.A.G.E_Neural_Network_Complex/README.md

-# prototype
+# Small Prototype
-Just prototype for CV complex
+Just prototype for CV complex for NV.